annalostinspace/annalostincode.github.io/content/_index.md

-This is where I post my notes and other stuff
+This is where most things I post will appear.
+For specific topics check the menu.